kevancote/piglet_tracker/README.md

 Place videos to be analyzed in the "In_Videos" folder

 Ensure you have docker installed.
 If not refer to the docker documentation for installation on your system.
-Download and copy the docker image liked here into the base folder of this project.
+Download and copy the docker image linked here into the base folder of this project.
 Run docker pull cotekevan/piglet_tracker:version1
 To load the image into your docker local directory